Britain’s Brexit secretary resigns over plan to exit EU

 - Migrant caravan groups arrive by hundreds at US border VIEW

-“Who negotiated those U.K. terms again …?
+“Who negotiated those UK terms again…?
 Surely the #Brexit Minister had nothing to do with it and learned of the terms yesterday…..?
 Oh wait,” Marietje Schaake, a Dutch member of the European Parliament, wrote on Twitter.

 E.U. officials involved in the negotiations said they were focused on the current deal and that it was unclear whether they could offer any changes that would satisfy London any more.

-“We think this is the best we can do collectively with the constraints we have on both sides,” said an E.U. official briefing reporters about the deal under ground rules of anonymity.
-“I’m not going to speculate about any other scenario.”

-“We think we have on both sides exhausted our margin of maneuver under our respective mandates,” the official said.
+In Brussels, the E.U.’s chief negotiator, Michel Barnier said, “We still have a long road ahead of us on both sides.”

+European Council President Donald Tusk said, “Since the very beginning, we have had no doubt that Brexit is a lose-lose situation, and that our negotiations are only about damage control.”

-Shailesh Vara, a Northern Ireland minister, also quit the government early Thursday, saying that May’s deal left Britain in a “halfway house” with “no time limit on when we will finally be a sovereign nation.”
+Shailesh Vara, a Northern Ireland minister, also quit the May’s government early Thursday, saying that May’s deal left Britain in a “halfway house” with “no time limit on when we will finally be a sovereign nation.”

 An hour after Raab quit, Esther McVey, Britain’s work and pensions minister, followed him out the door.
 “We have gone from no deal is better than a bad deal, to any deal is better than no deal,” she wrote in her letter.

 McVey complained that May’s proposal means handing over $50 billion in exit dues “without getting anything in return.”
 She said, “It will trap us in a customs union, despite you specifically promising the British people we would not be.
 It will bind the hands of not only this, but future governments in pursuing genuine free trade policies.”

-Joining the exodus was Suella Braverman, a junior minister in the Brexit ministry, who complained that the arrangement regarding Northern Ireland threatened to break up the United Kingdom.

-May is scheduled to speak in Parliament on Thursday in what will likely be a raucous session.
-Political opponents were quick to pounce, with some predicting her demise.
+Political opponents were quick to pounce, with some predicting May’s demise.

-Paddy Ashdown, the former leader of the Liberal Democrats, tweeted: “With Raab gone May becomes a gonner.
+Paddy Ashdown, the former leader of the Liberal Democrats, tweeted: “With Raab gone May becomes a goner.
 With May gone the Tories will not be able to find anyone to unite behind.
 And so the great unraveling begins.”

 The leader of the opposition Labour Party, Jeremy Corbyn, said May must withdraw from her “half-baked” Brexit plan.